jyothiram266/NITK-DEPARTMENT_WEBSITE-REVAMP/README.md

-## Project name : Containerization
+## Project name : Department-Website-Revamp

 ## Description
 1. The Main Aim Is Give NITK Department's website a fresh makeover.